rcwillett/email_fraud_detector/README.md

 This notebook contains an evaluation of the transfer learning model built on the BERT transformer.

+### ContentTransformer.py

+A module used in some notebooks and the server with a function to transform text data into a format usable for the simple models created in this project.

 ### TextTransformers.py

 A module used in several notebooks and other files containing functions to transform the text content of emails.

-### ContentTransformer.py
+### Tokenizer.py

-A module used in some notebooks and the server with a function to transform text data into a format usable for the simple models created in this project.
+A module used in several notebooks and other files containing a function used to tokenize text results.

 ### server.py